 Welcome & Blessings!
-Yesterday you considered how your characters will grow and change.
-Today let's talk about names.
+Hopefully, you have considered how your characters will grow and change from Character Development.
+Today let’s talk about names.

 You probably already have a name in mind for your main characters.
 Good for you.
 (It’s easier than calling them Man #1 or Evil Villain.
 Today I want you to really ponder the power of a name.